aszepieniec/stark-anatomy/tutorial/stark.md

  1. The FRI bounded degree proof.
 This component is randomized by adding a randomizer codeword to the nonlinear combination.
 This randomizer codeword corresponds to a polynomial of maximal degree whose coefficients are drawn uniformly at random.
  2. The linking part that establishes that the boundary quotients are linked to the transition quotient(s).
 To randomize this, the execution trace for every register is extended with $4s$ uniformly random field elements.
 The number $4s$ comes from the number $s$ of colinearity checks in the FRI protocol: every colinearity check induces two queries in the initial codeword.
 The two values of the transition quotient codeword need to be linked two four values of the boundary quotient codewords.

+It is important to guarantee that none of the x-coordinates that are queried as part of FRI correspond to x-coordinates used for interpolating the execution trace.
+This is one of the reasons why coset-FRI comes in handy.
+Nevertheless, other solutions can address this problem.

 ## Implementation

 Like the FRI module, the STARK module starts with an initializer function that sets the class's fields to the initialization arguments or values inferred from them.